azaraths/olist-ecommerce-customer-analytics/docs/case_study.md

 The categories where most analysts would traditionally focus on, like the Loyal Customers and Big Spenders, hold together just 1.13% of customers and 2.75% of revenue for Olist.

 ![Customer segments breakdown](../images/dashboard_page2_segments.png)
-*Figure 2: Customer segment breakdown — 13 segments by customer count and revenue contribution.*
+*Figure 2: Customer segment breakdown: 13 segments by customer count and revenue contribution.*

 **What it means for marketing:**